keii1111/my_docker_django/README.md

 echo 'MYSQL_PASSWORD=<YOUR_DB_PASSWORD>' >> mariadb.env
 ```

-## start docker
+## Start docker
 ```bash
 cd $WORKDIR
 docker-compose up --build
 ```

-## you can see starting django apps
+## You can see starting django apps
-access localhost on your browser.
+Access localhost on your browser.